Modifications

 Modifying Spousal Support

 Spousal support (alimony) may be modified unless the original divorce decree explicitly prohibits future changes.
-Common reasons for modifying or terminating spousal support include:

 • Significant change in income or employment status